Yes, budgeting can be easy… And fun!

 If you're looking to consolidate your credit card debt, I found a new tool that helps find the lowest rates on the market.
 They don't charge you a fee and it won't hurt your credit.

-It's called Fiona and I was really impressed by their revolutionary model putting you, the customer, first!
+and I was really impressed by their revolutionary model putting you, the customer, first!

 You see, in the past, you would need a high-interest personal loan to pay off your credit card debt.
 In order to receive one, you would have to pay to submit an application that may or may not be accepted by the lenders.